jonilj/google-homepage/README.md

 # google-homepage
-Google homepage project for The Odin Project.
+Simple Google homepage project for The Odin Project using HTML and CSS.